Rust vs Julia in scientific computing

 Note

-This blog post is the base for my tiny talk at Scientific Computing in Rust 2023.
+This blog post is the base for my talk at Scientific Computing in Rust 2023.

 If you prefer watching a short video as a trailer, you can watch the the recorded talk.
 But the blog post has many more details and aspects that can't fit into 7 minutes.